ScholarEval: Research Idea Evaluation Grounded in Literature: : A dataset for research idea evaluation

 We design \system to provide a holistic evaluation of research ideas within a domain-agnostic framework.
 A meaningful assessment of \system's quality thus hinges on a multi-domain collection of research ideas paired with ground-truth reviews.
 However, existing datasets and benchmarks fall short: they focus on full paper reviews rather than research ideas \citep{kang-etal-2018-dataset, weng2025cycleresearcher}, capture singular dimensions such as novelty \citep{shahid-etal-2025-literature}, or are restricted to one discipline \citep[e.g., AI;][]{si2025can}.

-To this end, we curate \benchmark, a dataset containing research ideas and reviews covering four disciplines: artificial intelligence, neuroscience, biochemistry, and ecology.
-We employ a semi-automatic pipeline to construct this dataset, where each example is validated by subject-matter experts (\Sref{sec:data-curation}).
+To this end, we curate \benchmark, a dataset containing research ideas and reviews covering four disciplines: artificial intelligence, neuroscience, biochemistry, and ecology. \hnm{Due to a lack of sources with pre-execution research ideas, we employ a semi-automatic pipeline to retrospectively extract ideas from existing papers, where each example undergoes rigorous evaluation by subject-matter experts (\Sref{sec:data-curation})}.
 Our primary motivation for developing \system is to evaluate AI-generated ideas.
 However, collecting detailed expert reviews for AI-generated ideas at scale is prohibitively expensive and practically infeasible.
 Our dataset of existing human-written ideas with expert reviews serves as a reliable proxy.

 The evaluation of long-form responses, such as the ones generated by \system, is also inherently challenging.
 While other scientific tasks admit easily verifiable success criteria (e.g., code generation \citep{jansen-etal-2025-codescientist, chen2025scienceagentbench, li2025autosdt}), such evaluation metrics are not readily available for our use case.
 We develop a multi-faceted automatic evaluation pipeline detailed in \Sref{sec:metrics}.
-We further corroborate our automatic evaluation with a large-scale human evaluation described in \Sref{sec:expert-eval}.
+We further corroborate our automatic evaluation with a large-scale human evaluation (\Sref{sec:expert-eval}).